sjzeil/CoWeM/userReference/Public/buildingTheWebsite/buildingTheWebsite.md

 The `build` target is the default.
 If you don't specify a target at the command line, `build` is run.

+clean
+: Delete all files that can be reconstructed via the `build` target.
+This is done by deleting the entire `build` directory.

-As noted earlier, you can "clean" a project by simply deleting the entire `build` directory.
+    As noted earlier, you can "clean" a project by simply deleting the `build` directory via normal operating system commands.

 ## Deploying the Website